 Clinical Supervisor and Counselor

 Rosalin Brueck completed her undergraduate studies in political science at Dartmouth College and Fordham University.
-She received her master’s from Alliance Graduate School of Counseling and is a Licensed Mental Health Counselor in the state of New York.
-Rosalin works collaboratively with individuals, addressing a variety of issues including anxiety, relationship problems, doubts about faith, eating disorders, and mood disorders.
-She is trained in EMDR for trauma and is certified in Eating Disorder Intuitive Therapy.
-Currently, she is pursuing training in the following areas: Internal Family Systems, coaching for talented/gifted adults, and certification as an Eating Disorders Specialist.
-She is a member of the American Association of Christian Counselors and the International Association of Eating Disorder Professionals.
-Rosalin and her husband, Paul, attend Redemption Community Church in Westchester, NY.
-She enjoys surfing, snowboarding, volunteering, reading and writing.
+She received her MA in mental health counseling from Alliance Graduate School of Counseling and is licensed in NY & NJ.
+Rosalin works collaboratively with individuals, addressing a variety of issues including anxiety, relationship problems, trauma, spiritual formation, eating disorders, mood disorders, and provides coaching for gifted/talented adults.
+She is certified in Intuitive Eating and in Eating Disorder Intuitive Therapy.
+Currently, she is pursuing training in Internal Family Systems and certification as an Eating Disorders Specialist.

 Church & Community Relations Manager and Counselor

 Josue earned his Bachelor of Science in Pastoral Ministries from Nyack College and received his Master of Arts in Marriage and Family Therapy from the Alliance Graduate School of Counseling.
 As a Marriage and Family Therapist, he counsels individuals, couples and families dealing with conflict resolution, relationship difficulties, and issues stemming from one's family of origin.
 He is passionate about journeying with people as they seek healing.